petershin/liferay-learn/docs/liferay-cloud/latest/en/infrastructure-and-operations/security/web-application-firewall.md

 The default ModSecurity settings are recommended.
 To override the default configuration, create a `modsecurity.conf` file in your project repository's `webserver/configs/{ENV}/modsec/` directory.
 You must provide all necessary configurations, because it completely overrides Liferay Cloud's default `modsecurity.conf`.

 Copy [this example of recommended settings](https://github.com/SpiderLabs/ModSecurity/blob/v3/master/modsecurity.conf-recommended) as a starting point for your own `modsecurity.conf` file.
-However, if you use this file, replace the line `SecRuleEngine DetectionOnly` with this line:
+If you use this file, replace the line `SecRuleEngine DetectionOnly` with this line:

 ```
 SecRuleEngine ${LCP_WEBSERVER_MODSECURITY}